-Step 10 The Embassy will be notified of the decision on the file by both electronic and diplomatic mail, via the national number allocated to the application.
+Step 10 The Embassy will be notified of the decision on the file by both electronic and diplomatic mail, via the national number allocated to the application a) If a visa is refused or canceled, the Federal Office for Migration issues a decision, which is motivated.
+If the candidate wishes to see the full dossier, this is possible upon payment of a fee.
+Requests will be processed only after payment has been made in advance.